 Between July 15th - August 31st, with easy access to the world’s largest concentration of Orca (Killer Whales), our adventure begins with a scenic 1 hour drive aboard our luxury passenger bus to the Port of Kelsey Bay.
 The journey by bus allows us to bypass what is often a very rough boat ride through the waters north of Campbell River and creates a much more relaxed and enhanced viewing experience.
 Ideally located in the middle of world famous Johnstone Strait, Kelsey Bay is the perfect place to begin our search for all this amazing place has to offer!

-Johnstone Strait is extremely important habitat for the Northern Resident ( inshore fish eating ecotype) Killer Whales.
+Johnstone Strait is extremely important habitat for the Northern Resident (inshore fish eating ecotype) Killer Whales.
 Several families spend much of the summer here feeding on runs of mature salmon moving down the coast of British Columbia bound for the rivers where their lives began.
 Enjoy watching the whales as they forage for salmon or social surface activity with lots of tail and fin slapping!
-If your lucky perhaps a full breach!
+If you're lucky perhaps a full breach!
 The "rubbing beaches" of Robson Bight are also located in upper Johnstone Strait.
 The Northern Residents are the only Killer Whales known to engage in this social behaviour!

 Listen to the magical vocalizations of the Killer Whales with our onboard hydrophone.
 The squeaks, squeals and whistles are guaranteed to give you goose bumps.
 What an experience!